wso2/docs-choreo-dev/en/pe-docs/docs/administer/configure-approvals-for-choreo-workflows.md

 === "Environment promotion"

-     Once you configure an approval process for environment promotion, developers must [submit a request for approval to use the workflow](../develop-components/submit-and-manage-workflow-approval-requests.md).
+     Once you configure an approval process for environment promotion, developers must submit a request for approval to use the workflow.
 An authorized assignee must then [review and approve the request](./review-workflow-approval-requests.md) for a developer to proceed with the task related to the workflow.

 === "API subscription"

      Once you configure an approval process for API subscription, administrators can select the **Approval required** checkbox to create or update subscription plans to require approval.
-For details, see [Create API Subscription Plans](../administer/create-api-subscription-plans.md).
 API consumers using these plans must request approval to proceed.
-For details, see step 7 in [Subscribe to an API with a Subscription Plan](../api-management/manage-api-traffic/subscribe-to-an-api-with-a-subscription-plan.md).
 An authorized approver must then [review and approve the request](./review-workflow-approval-requests.md) before the subscription is granted.